BitCraftProduction/bit_markdown/README.md

 - Tables (`| cell | cell |`)
 - Inline math (`$...$`)
 - Block math (`$$...$$`)
+- Image
 - and more...

 > Only a subset of Markdown is supported.
-Nested lists, links, images, etc. are not supported.
+Nested lists, links etc. are not supported.
 We're working on them.

 ## Installation